ch33r10/SunflowerCon/README.md

 ###### `TIP`: WATCH EVERYTHING THE SENIOR PERSON DOES DURING THE INCIDENT & TAKE NOTES

-## Involed in Incident at Org - YES
+## Involved in Incident at Org - YES
 `IMPORTANT`: ASK **YOUR MANAGER** BEFORE YOU TRY THIS & GET THEIR APPROVAL

 Perform 1 thru 10 above PLUS: